 Prevention of parvo

 The parvovirus is preventable.
 You should vaccinate your dogs and puppies as soon as possible, especially the bitches to provide them protection against the canine virus.
-As the mother’s antibody is important for her puppy’s immunity system, bitches that used for breeding should have received the full vaccination series timely according to the vaccine schedule.
+As the mother’s antibody is important for her puppy’s immunity system, bitches that are used for breeding should have received the full vaccination series timely according to the vaccine schedule.
 Until you vaccinate your dog (full course of vaccination), ensure that your puppies and dogs should not come into contact with other unvaccinated dogs.
-As parvo is a highly infectious disease, you need to know how it spread, the symptoms and complications of the virus and the treatment-management of the disease.
-Provide them a healthy diet that will help you to keep your puppies healthy and safe.
+As parvo is a highly infectious disease, you need to know how it spreads, the symptoms and complications of the virus, and the treatment-management of the disease.
+Provide them with a healthy diet that will help you to keep your puppies healthy and safe.

-What should you do if Your Dog Has Parvo
+What should you do if Your Dog Has Parvo?

 - Provide a healthy diet and exercise as prescribed by your vet for the parvo treatment.